Digital Assistants: Friend or Foe to Your Privacy?

 The rise of digital assistants

+Today, millions rely on these virtual helpers for both big and small tasks.
 It’s not just early adopters or tech enthusiasts jumping on board.
-A 2023 survey by Pew Research found that over 50% of U.S. adults have used a digital voice assistant at least once.
+A 2017 survey by Pew Research found that nearly 50% of U.S. adults use a digital voice assistant.

-What is going on?
-How did we start relying on voice-activated tech to get even the most basic things done?
+So, what is it about these digital assistants that has us hooked?
 How does it all work?
 What are the consequences of letting tech become so ingrained in our lives?

 How digital assistants work